pillar-markup/pillar/archetypes/bod-book/sample/Chapters/Chapter1/chapter1.md

 ##### This is a header level 5, done as `##### This is a header level 5`

 ### Comments
 It is possible to put comments in the Microdown source.
-Lines starting with `%` are creates a comment paragraph, but most tools ignore them.
+Lines starting with `%` create a comment paragraph, but most tools ignore them.

 ```
 % They really are ignored